oktadev/okta-blog/_source/_posts/2023-09-15-oauth-api-tokens.md

 Using OAuth 2.0 for service-to-service interaction has huge advantages over static API keys, especially regarding access levels called scopes.
 In OAuth 2.0, you identify the scopes your access token gets as part of the configuration properties in a call to retrieve your token.
 You'll want to ensure the API you're calling supports scope-based access and that you've granted access to the scopes you need.
 For example, Okta APIs have defined multiple scopes for resource APIs, such as `okta.users.read` and `okta.users.write`.
 You can grant access to one or both of those scopes.

 Client credentials flow is not the same as using service accounts for the API authorization.
 OAuth 2.0 supports machine-to-machine interaction in a standard format without taking up a user seat to emulate an automation user.
 Notice when you define scopes, you'll do so in the configuration of the service application and within the authorization server, not at a user level.
 The advantage is you control resource access for the entire service application, not via a user within the application.
-You no longer have concerns about managing service user accounts and have confidence that the application cannot access more scopes than you've allowed, unlike what can happen in a user scenario.
+You no longer have concerns about managing service accounts and can have confidence that the application cannot access more scopes than you've allowed.

 **Retrieve an access token using client credentials**

 To retrieve an access token for this flow, you'll send properties specifying the type of authorization flow, the credentials, and the scopes the access token has.
 The OAuth 2.0 term for defining the authorization flow is called a `grant_type`; for the client credentials flow, you'll pass in the value `client_credentials`.

-The credentials are a cryptographically secure JSON Web Token (JWT) signed with the client's private key.
-The Client Credentials flow also allows passing a secret value generated from your authorization server instead of using a private key JWT.
-However, a private key JWT is more secure, and you won't risk exposing a secret value that accidentally creates similar access concerns as a static API token.
+The credentials can either be a cryptographically secure JSON Web Token (JWT) signed with the client's private key or a secret value generated from your authorization server.
+A private key JWT is more secure, as you won't risk exposing the secret value that accidentally creates similar access concerns as a static API token.
 You'll generate a public/private key pair and register the public key in a JSON Web Key Set (JWKS) or upload it to the authorization server so that the authorization server has the public key to validate the JWT signature.
 Read more about this process in [Implement OAuth for Okta with a service app](​​https://developer.okta.com/docs/guides/implement-oauth-for-okta-serviceapp/-/main/#get-an-access-token) documentation.

 An example HTTP call to retrieve the access token may look like this: